-What is the XIRR Function?
+What is the Excel XIRR Function?

-How to Use the XIRR Function in Excel
+How to Use the XIRR Function in Excel (Step-by-Step)

 The XIRR function in Excel computes the internal rate of return (IRR), which refers to the compounded rate of return on a specific investment.

-- Range of Dates
+- The Range of Cash Inflows / (Outflows)

-- Range of Cash Inflows /Outflows
+- The Range of Dates Corresponding to Each Specific Cash Flow

 XIRR Function Formula